thesofproject/sof-docs/getting_started/build-guide/build-from-scratch.rst

 Topology and tools build results
 --------------------------------

 The topology files are located in the *tools/build_tools/topology* folder.
-Copy them to the target machine's /lib/firmware/intel/sof-tplg folder.
+The installer Makefile copies them to the target machine's ``/lib/firmware/intel/sof-tplg/`` folder.

 The *sof-logger* tool is in the *tools/build_tools/logger* folder.
-Copy it to the target machine's /usr/bin directory.
+The installer Makefile copies them to the target directory of your choice.

 .. _Build Linux kernel: